iModeljsJumpStart/imodeljsjumpstart.github.io/challenges/challenge-imodel-console.md

 <code>SELECT * FROM Bis.SpatialElement</code>
 </div>

-### 2) Now instead of pulling all properties, let's write a query that only lists the EC properties we're interested in: "ECInstanceId", "UserLabel" and "Origin"
+### 2) Instead of displaying all EC properties, write a query that only lists the EC properties we're interested in: "ECInstanceId", "UserLabel" and "Origin"

 * ECInstanceId is the `unique` identifier for the element.
 * UserLabel is a user created label to describe the element.